-If you read my post on painting kitchen cabinets, you know that it took me forever to complete our cabinets.
+It took me forever to paint our kitchen cabinets.
 The hardware was my excuse for waiting to paint our cabinet doors.
-It was all because I didn’t want to drill new holes and spent forever hardware shopping.
-Don’t let that stop you; it wasn’t hard!
-This post is all about updating your kitchen hardware.
+I didn’t want to drill new holes and spent forever hardware shopping trying to find hinges with the exact same holes.
+Don’t let that stop you.
+Drilling new holes was not hard!
+This post is all about updating your kitchen cabinet hardware.

 Our kitchen has a footprint that works well for us, but was not at all what I wanted it to look like when we bought the house.
 Orange oak cabinets, bright yellow walls, and antique brass hardware are not looks that I enjoy.
 I knew I wanted teal cabinets so we made that happen!

 This post contains affiliate links.
 I make a commission for purchases made through those links.

 I painted all of the cabinet frames first and ensured they had plenty of time to dry and cure.
 In the meantime, shopping for hardware took forever.
 I have spray painted hardware before but I didn’t like the existing kitchen hardware.
 Nor did I think I’d ever get it clean.
 Kitchens get super grimy.

 We started looking for kitchen cabinet hinges.
 I looked at Lowes, Home Depot, local hardware stores, and online trying to find something that had the exact same holes.
 After a few trial runs, returns, and failed online orders I settled on these 1/4″ overlay Amerock hinges.
 They did not have the same hole placement as the old ones.